AllLiver/Froggi/README.md

 # Roadmap
 Froggi is an indev project so change is very likely.
 Here are some features/updates planned
- - Docker support
+ - Docker support for stable channel
  - More consistent naming in API and frontend code
- - Logs you can access in the web app
+ - Web-accessible logs
- - Ui popups for team touchdowns, & scoring
+ - Improved html chips for downs & home scoring
- - Front end overhaul
+ - Front end redesign
  - Integration with OCR https://github.com/RenarsKokins/ScoreboardOCR

 # Tech Stack